populse/mia_processes/docs/source/documentation/pipelines/CerebVascularReact/CO2_inhalation.rst

 The fMRI data are analyzed using a GLM approach.
-An `ETCO2 regressor <../../bricks/tools/Make_CVR_reg_physio.html>`_ is included in the model to account for variations in CO2 levels.
+An `ETCO2 regressor <../../bricks/tools/Make_CVR_reg_physio.html>`_ is included in the model to account for variations in CO\ :sub:`2` levels.
 Other potential confounding variables (e.g. motion parameters) are also included as regressors.

 A report is generated at the end of the analysis with the main statistical